 Don’t focus on features when looking for the best DAW for beginners:

-When looking for the perfect DAW, many people focus on tons of questions that really don’t matter all that much about various DAW’s features and capabilities.
-In reality, when you’re looking for the best DAW for beginners, you only really need to focus on one question…
+When looking for the perfect DAW, many people focus on a DAW’s features and capabilities.
+Whilst those are important (and you can watch a great vid which breaks down lots of popular DAWs features and capabilities here), in reality, when you’re looking for the best DAW for beginners, you should base your choice on one question above all the others…

 That question is: “Whose training do I like best and which DAW do they teach on?”

 You see, as a beginner, its not so much about a DAW’s features as it is about getting trained on how to actually use the DAW.
 Whilst features such as the number of channel strip presets or software instruments a DAW has are all useful things to consider, they’re not as important for a beginner as the matter of how you will actually be learning to use the DAW.